aviator-co/av/docs/av-commit-create.1.md

 ## DESCRIPTION

-Create a new commit containing the current contents of the index and the given log message describing the changes, then run **av stack sync** on all subsequent child branches with the new commit.
+Create a new commit containing the current contents of the index and the given log message describing the changes, then run **av stack restack** on all subsequent child branches with the new commit.

 Previous to running **av commit-create**, add changes to the index via git-add(1) to incrementally "add" changes to the index.